mobusiapps/MobusiMediation-Android/README.md

 The current version has been tested using API 21, 23, 25 and 26 and require a minSdkVersion >= 15

 ### Importing to your project

+First of all, add the content in the libs folder to your project libs folder

 **Add to build.gradle:**

 ```java